EXPLAINER: Peng Shuai case shows barriers Chinese women face

 Within China, however, her case has drawn little attention amid the crushing force of official censorship.
 Yet it points also to the barriers Chinese women face when raising such claims, both in the courts and within a male-dominated social and political culture that regards any dissent as a threat to the tightly-controlled, Communist Party-dominated system.

-While the #MeToo movement gained some initial traction when it launched in China in 2018, recent cases show those early hopes for a significant change in official attitudes may have been unrealistic.
+While the (hash)MeToo movement gained some initial traction when it launched in China in 2018, recent cases show those early hopes for a significant change in official attitudes may have been unrealistic.

 PAYING THE PRICE FOR GOING PUBLIC